-At some point between 1934-38 the airfield was renamed Cooks Airport,
+At some point in 1935, Shandin Hills Airport was renamed Cooks Airport,

 Hangars in the southeast corner were said to be marked with “Cooks Airport”.

-The earliest aeronautical chart depiction which has been located of Cooks Airport was on the 1939 LA Sectional Chart.
+It was still depicted as Cooks Airport was on the November 1939 LA Sectional Chart.

 At some point between 1938-41 the airfield was renamed back to Shandin Hills,